Pathways Vermont Community Center

 Pathways Vermont Community Center aims to cultivate a vibrant community that supports resilience through collective learning, creative exploration and mutual support.
 PVCC offers a range of services including support groups, individual peer support services, supportive employment services, art and music activities, wellness workshops and a welcoming space for people to spend unstructured time with access to free Wi-Fi, public computers, snacks, tea and coffee.

-- Open Ears, Open Mind Peer Support Circle
+- Open Ears, Open Minds Peer Support Group, 1-2pm

 The Pathways Vermont Community Center offers regular meals to the public, free of charge.
 We offer meals at 5:00 pm on Wednesday evenings and 1:00 pm Thursday afternoons.